Divorce in Australia: Who gets what? Why you aren’t necessarily entitled to 50/50

 Working out who gets what in your divorce will probably be harder than you first expected.
 Although you’re sure to have some different perspectives on things along the way, following these steps with a mutual commitment to resolving things will give you the best chance of coming to your own agreement.
 Property settlements tend to get harder rather than easier over time so you’re best dealing with it as soon as you’re ready to move forward.

-If you’d prefer to get started on your own, you can get free access to most of the tools I’ve mentioned by using Lumi, the world’s first separation and divorce robot.
-Get access to Lumi now.
+To get started on your own, you can get free access to the tools I’ve mentioned by using Lumi, the world’s first separation and divorce robot.